0xnu/epguides/README.md

 # EPGuides

 EPGuides - Electronic Program Guide - is a useful and straightforward tv program data covering countries across the globe.
-It's free to use, updated daily, and provides simple array access to the downloaded XML structures.
+It's free to use, updated every seven days, and provides simple array access to the downloaded XML structures.

 ## EPG by Country